italiangrid/voms-testsuite/README.md

 For other parameters, see the [variables file](./lib/variables.robot).

-### Using docker-compose
+### Using docker compose

-A [docker-compose](./compose/docker-compose.ci.yml) file collecting all the necessary services can be used to run the testsuite.
+A [docker compose](./compose/docker-compose.ci.yml) file collecting all the necessary services can be used to run the testsuite.

 #### Tests using local VOMS server